camppp/EVA/README.md

 # Erroneous-Vector-Assessment: [Video Demo, ](https://www.youtube.com/watch?v=loN-Y3DC71I&feature=youtu.be)[Project Report](http://www.lyuxuan.com/eva_paper.pdf)
-EVA pairs a phone camera with IMU to provide real time, high fidelity feedback to athletes performing potentially injury inducing repetitive actions.
+EVA pairs a phone camera with IMU to provide real-time, high-fidelity feedback to athletes performing potentially injury-inducing repetitive actions.
 At the moment, our team is targeting weightlifting, specifically the incline bench press motion.

 Currently:
 With Python 3.8 installed, run python3.8 pose_detection in terminal.
-Consider doing pip3 install on any packages which are not installed.
+Consider doing pip3 install on any packages that are not installed.

 ***

 # Usage
+1. Install the Android code (EVA/main folder) on an Android emulator or Android phone.
+2. Change any noted hardcoded addresses within wifi_server.py and MainActivity.java to IP addresses of testing devices (Android Phone & Laptop).
+3. Execute wifi_server.py on a laptop within the same WIFI network.
- Note, have the android code (EVA/main folder) installed and ready to execute on an android emulator or android phone.
-Laslty, change any noted hardcoded addresses within wifi_server.py.
-To run, execute wifi_server.py and press the respective start and stop connection buttons on the app interface to start or end streaming.
+4. Start the Andoird App and press the respective start and stop connection buttons on the app interface to start or end streaming.
+5. Put the phone directly in front of the squat rack facing your front.
+6. Begin Exercising.

 # Analyzer

-The Analyzer is a Python class (within utils.py) which contains main functions for analysis, namely update, error_check, and plot_segmentation.
+The Analyzer is a Python class (within utils.py) that contains the main functions for analysis, namely update, error_check, and plot_segmentation.

 ## update(self, image, imu_readings)